minprog/pyprog/opdrachten/week3/sjoelen/venglish.md

     def shuffle_round(board: list, discs: int) -> int:
         """
-        Simulate a single round of 'sjoelen'.
-Return the number of discs that are left to be slid again.
+        Simulates a single round of 'sjoelen'.
+The variable `board` is changed as the dics hit gates.
+Returns the number of discs that are left to be slid again.
         """